 Lincoln Center and Bas Bleu; Performance venues where I am one of the docents.

-Races, etc.; (Children’s Hosp Courage Classic – 3 days) (Houska-Houska – to raise money for bone morrow donation or cancer research) (cinco-cinco – to raise money for first-gen students at CSU) (Father’s day 5K- to support Sr. Center)
+Races, etc.; (Children’s Hosp Courage Classic – three days) (Houska-Houska – to raise money for bone marrow donation or cancer research) (Cinco-Cinco – to raise money for first-gen students at CSU) (Father’s day 5K- to support Sr. Center)